 I Was Injured on a Jobsite – Now What?

-As soon as you contact The Dearie Law Firm, P.C., our lawyers, investigators and experts will visit your accident location to conduct a thorough investigation.
+As soon as you contact The Dearie Law Firm, P.C., our New York City construction accident attorneys and investigators will visit your accident location to conduct a thorough investigation.
 However, there are ways that you can help that investigation process, even before contacting The Dearie Law Firm, P.C.
-Below are some suggestions to consider taking immediately after your Construction Site accident.
+Below are some suggestions to consider taking immediately after your construction site accident.

 The immediate aftermath of a jobsite-injury can be scary and confusing.
 Here are some suggestions to keep in mind: